 d.
-Assignment of quedans which gives the right of disposal of readily marketable products; e.
+Assignment of quedans which gives the right of disposal of readily marketable products;

+e.
 Time and/or savings deposits and/ or capital contribution;

 f.
-Pledge of bonds, stock and other securities of GOCCs and other bonds, stocks or securities which are non-speculative in nature;
+Pledge of bonds, stock and other

+or securities which are non-speculative in nature;

 g.
 Land transfer certificates issued by the government to tenant farmers, under the agrarian reform program to the extent of sixty percent (60%) of the value of the farm holdings: Provided, That a certification shall be first secured from the office of the Registry of Deeds to the effect that the Land Transfer Certificate being presented is valid; and h.
 Other securities as may be approved by the Monetary Board.